-We have an inclusion team who offer support and implement individual programs for pupils with difficulties in the following areas: - Speech and Language, Motor Skills, Social and Emotional Needs, Specific Learning (SPLD) and Visual and Hearing Impairment.
-Where appropriate advice may be sought from outside agencies for each of the relevant areas or may involve a consultation with the Educational Psychologist.
+We have an inclusion team who offer support and implement individual programs for pupils with difficulties in the following areas: - Speech and Language, Motor Skills, Social and Emotional Needs, Specific Learning Difficulties (SPLD) and Visual and Hearing Impairment.

 Some staff have received additional training to work with pupils with SPLD, Social and Emotional Needs and learning in Reading and Maths.

 At all Cycles, the curriculum and learning environment will be adapted to suit the needs of the individual child, for example by modifying resources, changing seating and access arrangements and by purchasing resources recommended by professionals.
 For Tests and SATs, applications can be made for additional time (25%) depending on the child’s individual needs, rest breaks, quiet distraction free rooms and the provision of readers and scribes which reflects normal classroom practice for individual pupils.

 All our support is monitored every six weeks to make sure it achieves results and that individual children are making good progress.